MicrosoftDocs/SupportArticles-docs/Teams/teams-administration/resolve-new-teams-launch-issues.md

 - The **Cookies** and **Cache** shell folders point to a reparse point.
 - The **TEMP** or **TMP** environment variables point to a reparse point.
-- You don't have the **Read** permission to access certain directories in the **AppData** folder.
+- You don't have the **Read** permission to access certain folders in the **AppData** folder.
-- Some directories in the **AppData** folder are changed to function as reparse points.
+- Some folders in the **AppData** folder are changed to function as reparse points.
 - The **AppData** folder contains invalid files that have the same name as the required system folders.
-- The SYSTEM account and the Administrators group don't have the **Full control** permission to certain directories in the **AppData** folder.
+- The SYSTEM account and the Administrators group don't have the **Full control** permission to certain folders in the **AppData** folder.
 - You don't have the SYSAPPID permission to the Teams installation location.
 - The **AllowAllTrustedApps** policy setting prevents new Teams from starting.

 ## Resolution

-In order to apply the appropriate resolution for this issue, you have to perform multiple checks to determine the cause of the issue.
+To apply the appropriate resolution for this issue, you have to perform multiple checks to determine the cause of the issue.
 There are two options to run all the necessary diagnostic checks.
 Use the option that you prefer.

 ### Option 1: Run a script